researcher willing to send an original piece or work for its evaluation

-If not, the Editorial Board may leave the paper out of the
+If not done, the Editorial Board might leave the paper out of the

 Papers must be original pieces of work and have never been published

-- - Authors must include their full name and affiliation.
+- - Authors must include their name and affiliation.

 The minimum lenght is 8 pages and the maximum 15, and will include an